proxima-one/docs/docs/Introduction.md

 - _How many users are there?
 What do my orders look like?_
 - _What is my account balance?
 What transactions have I been a part of?_

 When dealing with data security it is not enough to “trust”.
-Proxima provides the convenience, feature set, and speed of centralized providers **AND** maintains the audibility and trustlessness of the blockchain.
+Proxima provides the convenience, feature set, and speed of centralized providers **AND** maintains the audibility and security of the blockchain.

 ## Our goal
 Decentralize the ability to **provide data, interact with data** to **empower DApp developers**, provide tools that **speed up the creation of DApps**, and **drive adoption of blockchain technology**.
 Our solution is general enough to **enable our decentralized data providers** to provide data for DApps **for several blockchains / smart contract platforms**, while basing our **security on the consensus of the blockchain that the data is coming from**.